Ziothh/ntr/README.md

 # Next Typed Routes
-These packages make routing intuitive and type-safe.
+These packages make routing in next.js intuitive and type-safe.

-WIP
+WIP: The package is fully functional but the API is subject to change.

-## Library
+## `@next-typed-routes/lib`
 For documentation on the library go to the [README in `/lib`](./lib/README.md).

 ## TODOs